cherihung/islay/README.md

 ## Islay: A Ghost blog theme with Foundation 5

-#### Theme uses F5 framework.
-Compiled using Mixture.
+#### Theme uses Foundation 5.2.3.
+Support compilation using Mixture or Grunt.

-See it at work on my blog www.cyh.io
+See it at work on my blog [www.cyh.io](http://www.cyh.io)

 #### Completed Features: